jackknobel/GameViewportSync/README.md

 Features:
 - Simple Setup
 - Actor tracking/following with orbit camera controls
-  - If the follow actor does not exist at level start up it will be automatically attached when
+  - If the follow actor does not exist at level start up it will be automatically attached when it becomes available
 - Per viewport setting toggle

 Getting Started:
-- Add the plugin to your project (<GameDirectory>/Plugins/) and open the editor.
+- Add the plugin to your project ([GameDirectory]/Plugins/) folder (either via cloning or from the releases tab)
+- Open the editor.

 *Note:*